bitcoinhodler/glacier/docs/_docs/before-you-start/index.md

 re-generating and verifying keys & transactions on the parallel hardware stack.

-2. Use existing hardware.
+2. **Use existing hardware**.
 An even lower-security variant is to use nothing but existing laptops you already possess, disabling all network connections during protocol execution, instead of purchasing new quarantined hardware.
 This fails to protect against some malware